 Price Earnings Multiple

-The price earnings multiple or PE ratio is calculated by diving the equity value of the business by its net income.
+The price earnings multiple or PE ratio is calculated by dividing the equity value of the business by its net income.

 PE Ratio = Equity value / Net income